-Dividend Hunter subscribers who followed my advice in April, May, and June 2020 have had the good fortune to see the shares on their dividend stocks they purchased then gain up to 300% since.
+DDividend Hunter subscribers who followed my advice in April, May, and June 2020 have had the good fortune to see the shares on their dividend stocks they purchased then gain up to 300% since.
 And it was not just one or two dividend stocks.
-There are a couple of dozen dividend stocks on the Dividend Hunter recommendations list which have posted share price gains of 60% into the triple digits.
+There are a few dozen dividend stocks on the Dividend Hunter recommendations list that have posted share price gains of 60% into the triple digits.

-EnLink Midstream (ENLC) has been the poster child of buying when prices get “stupid cheap” and then enjoying the recovery.
+EnLink Midstream (ENLC) has been the poster child of buying when prices get “stupid cheap,” and then enjoying the recovery.
 Last year, EnLink traded for around $1.00, with a low of $0.76 per share, for at least a month.
 EnLink was priced at a dollar with a $0.375 annual dividend.
-As I write this, less than a year after the stock price bottomed, EnLink trades for $4.71, up 370% for those subscribers buying at $1.00 per share.
+As I write this, a few months more than a year after the stock price bottomed, EnLink trades for between $5.00 and $5.50, up 440% for those subscribers buying at $1.00 per share.

 Yet I am not telling my subscribers to sell to take those gains on their dividend stocks.
 I continue to recommend owning and buying shares of EnLink as part of the long-term Dividend Hunter strategy.